Facts & figures

 Kalee is a driven person, motivated by contributing to society, meeting new people and having the opportunity to solve complex problems.

 Coming from a not-for-profit management and social impact background, Kalee wanted to return to the sector after graduating.
-However, “a whole new world of opportunities opened up for me”, Kalee says.
+But studying broadened Kalee's horizons.
+"A whole new world of opportunities opened up for me," Kalee says.

 "I did well in the Managing Digital Innovation unit and was intrigued by technological advancements, inspiring me to take on a role at an artificial intelligence firm."